gengyuncong/Supercoiling/README.md

 # 4. Analyzing results

 The result analysis is performed in python.
 The "h5py" module is needed to read the binary output file from Lattice Microbe.
-The codes for result analysis is simply stored in the corresponding model.
+The codes for result analysis is simply stored in the subfolders of the corresponding model.
+The filenames for plot generating codes start with "plot_".
+-**/Codes4Simulation**

+-- **1_RNAP_Cooperation**: corresponding to Fig2, Fig3, S3-S9 in the manuscript

+-- **2_Transcription_bursting**: corresponding to Fig4, S10-S11 in the manuscript

+-- **3_Two_genes**: corresponding to Fig5, Fig6, S12 in the manuscript

+-- **4_Biased_versus_unbiased_random_walk**: corresponding to S13 in the manuscript